-On March 6, 1997, the Board of Directors approved a two-for-one stock split for all stockholders of record on April 25, 1997, payable on May 15, 1997.
-The two-for-one stock split, which will be effected by way of a 100% Common Stock dividend, will reduce the number of shares of Common Stock available for issuance by the Company for corporate purposes.
+On March 6, 1997, the Board of Directors approved a two-for-one stock dividend for all stockholders of record on April 25, 1997, payable on May 15, 1997.
+The two-for-one stock dividend will reduce the number and aggregate market value of the shares of Common Stock available for issuance by the Company for corporate purposes.

-The Amendment would increase the Company's authorized shares of Common Stock in proportion to the stock split.
-Management believes that the Amendment is in the best interests of the Company and its stockholders, to maintain the Company's flexibility in responding to future business and financing needs and opportunities.
+Management believes that the Amendment is in the best interests of the Company and its stockholders, to maintain the Company's flexibility in responding to future business and market needs and opportunities.
+To preserve in market value terms the shares of Common Stock available for issuance by the Company, management believes that it is appropriate to increase the Company's authorized shares of Common Stock in proportion to the stock dividend.
 These additional shares will be used for general corporate purposes, including use for additional stock splits, financing transactions, acquisitions, stock dividends, rights or securities convertible into Common Stock and employee stock option and other stock ownership plans.